 The Cabinet Section

-The Kemper Profiling Amplifier captures the cabinet as a part of a profile.
+The Kemper Profiler Amplifier captures the cabinet as a part of a profile.
 Thanks to digital alchemy they can distinguish in between the cabinet and the amp head within a profile and therefore enable you to mix and match both in which ever way you like.
 Imagine you can exchange cabinets freely in between amps, even though those amps were combo amps before.
 You can even warp cabinets from "tiny as a cigarette box" to "larger than life" with one parameter.

 The Stomp Boxes

-The Kemper Profiling Amplifier offers 4 independent stomp effects slots which can host a full arsenal of stomp box effects including painstakingly modeled famous overdrive and distortion stomp boxes, compressor, reverb, several delays and LoFi algorithms, and a beautiful rotary speaker emulation.
+The Kemper Profiler Amplifier offers 4 independent stomp effects slots which can host a full arsenal of stomp box effects including painstakingly modeled famous overdrive and distortion stomp boxes, compressor, reverb, several delays and LoFi algorithms, and a beautiful rotary speaker emulation.